bsml320/Scupa/README.md

 By default, Scupa outputs a Seurat object with the updated metadata.
 Each cell type has 4-6 polarization states.
 For each polarization state, Scupa outputs the following variables for all cells:

 1. polarization scores (range 0-1).
 Larger scores indicate stronger polarization.
 2. conformal predictions.
-A cell will be predicted as one of [Polarized, Unpolarized, Intermdiate (similar to both Polarized and Unpolarized), Uncertain (dissimilar to both Polarized and Unpolarized)].
+A cell will be predicted as one of [Polarized, Unpolarized, Intermediate (similar to both Polarized and Unpolarized), Uncertain (dissimilar to both Polarized and Unpolarized)].
 The conformal predictions are controlled by the parameter error_level.

 The scores and conformal predictions can be visualized by Seurat functions FeaturePlot, DimPlot, etc.